Jimboom7/AlphaJong/readme.md

 ## Known Problems

 - There is a memory leak (in Firefox) that will eat up a few gigabytes of RAM after some hours.
 You need to manually restart the browser after some time.
-- Bot sometimes gets disconnected due to "inactivity".
+- The bot sometimes gets disconnected due to "inactivity".
 Current workaround is reloading the page, a real solution should fake some mouse activity.